FROM MANOR TO COASTAL RESORT

 The disappearance of farmland became more pronounced with the construction of a large Convalescent Home at the top of Sea Road in 1881.

-The Metropolitan Convalescent home took full advantage of the growing numbers of people seeking asylum from the crowded and unhygienic conditions in London.
-This, along with the alleged therapeutic qualities of the local water instilled within the general populace the idea of Bexhill as a burgeoning health destination.
+The Metropolitan Convalescent Home was founded initially to provide convalescence for patients discharged from hospitals in London but who had no suitable accommodation in which to recover.
+This, along with the alleged therapeutic qualities of the local water, instilled within the general populace the idea of Bexhill as a burgeoning health destination.

 In 1882, Reginald Sackville was granted a licence from from the High Court to further develop his estate and included plans to build a sea wall from Galley Hill to Sea lane, lay a number of roads in the area and provide an adequate drainage system for the low lying marsh land.
 He engaged John Webb to construct the sea wall at a cost of £34,000 in cash as part payment.
 The remaining payment was made up by almost half of the remaining manor land (located on the marsh land to the south of the Old Town) going to John Webb for development.